-When the results came out for the Design Tools Survey last year it was really interesting to see what the industry standards were and how I as a designer compared.
+When the results came out for the Design Tools Survey, it was fascinating to see what the industry standards were and how I as a designer compared.
 In my industry, it’s so easy to fall behind, so I’m happy to see I’m right on track.

 Here’s a look at what’s in my own designer toolkit and peek inside my process.

 I start with pencil and paper.
 It’s the quickest and easiest way for me to get concepts out, especially if I have multiple ideas.
 I keep a Moleskin on hand for when I want to quickly sketch out a concept to use for later.
 I’m a big fan of Rarepad and the 960 Grid System PDFs which I’ll either print out or bring into Adobe Photoshop Sketch on my iPad Pro.